 - 1. Which of the following is true about critical thinkers?
-Select all that apply.
+(Select all that apply.)
+Critical thinkers

-- a.
-Open-minded
+- a. are open minded.

-- b.
-Able to consider alternatives
+- b. are able to consider alternatives.

-- c.
-Use a purposeful reasoning process
+- c. use a purposeful reasoning process.

-- d.
-Use a linear thinking process
+- d. use a linear thinking process.

-- e.
-Able to recognize information gaps
+- e. are able to recognize information gaps.